 A local Liquor Accord has been operating since 2012.
 It is an agreement between licensees in Jabiru and at Cooinda and South Alligator, Police, Licensing, the Gundjeihmi Aboriginal Corporation and the Gunbang Action Group.
 It is designed to eliminate anti-social behaviour at licensed premises and enhance the enjoyment of patrons as a result.
 The Accord contains a number of provisions dealing with safety and security, the responsible service of alcohol, public amenity and patron conduct.

 A Ban System for misbehaviour is also in place.
 The Liquor Act allows licensees to ban patrons from their premises.
 A local system has operated in Kakadu for a number of years to bring a coordinated approach to banning individuals across all licensed premises in Kakadu.
-This Banning Framework has been reviewed and updated.
-It is now incorporated into the Liquor Accord.
+This Banning Framework is incorporated into the Liquor Accord.

 To support the ban system, a local photographic ID card has been developed and is available to Bininj people who live permanently in the region.
 The West Arnhem ID Card is an alternative form of identification that may be presented at local licensed premises and is accepted at Westpac in Jabiru.
 The card includes a photograph, person’s name, address, date of birth and signature.
 It is useful for people who do not have a driver’s license, a Proof of Age card or some other standard form of identification.
 To get a card individuals must submit various documents in support of their claims.